-She received the SIA Women in Biometrics Award in 2017 for her contribution to the biometrics community in promoting the responsible use of biometrics.
+She received the SIA Women in Biometrics Award in 2017 for her contribution to the biometrics community in promoting the responsible and ethical use of biometrics.
 The award is dedicated to recognising innovative women creating a more secure world by guiding the biometrics technology market.

 Isabelle holds a Master of Arts in English Literature, Business and the Arts from the Johann-Wolfgang-Goethe University in Frankfurt Main, Germany.